celery/celery/docs/faq.rst

 Does Celery support task priorities?
 ------------------------------------

-**Answer**: Yes.

-RabbitMQ supports priorities since version 3.5.0.
-Redis transport emulates support of priorities.
+**Answer**: Yes, RabbitMQ supports priorities since version 3.5.0, and the Redis transport emulates priority support.

 You can also prioritize work by routing high priority tasks to different workers.
-In the real world this may actually work better than per message priorities.
-You can use this in combination with rate limiting to achieve a responsive system.
+In the real world this usually works better than per message priorities.
+You can use this in combination with rate limiting, and per message priorities to achieve a responsive system.

 .. _faq-acks_late-vs-retry: